Portsmouth Greyhound Track (Copnor): History

 The Portsmouth Greyhound Racecourse Company were responsible for bringing the racing to the public that night despite the financial backing of the GRA.
 It was common for the GRA to have financial shares in new ventures to ensure their domination of the sport.

 The track used a 'Trackless' hare which left the paying public in awe and required an explanation of its workings.
 The hare attached to a green cord was pulled around the track by a hand powered windlass through specially made clip pulleys.
 It was claimed to have been invented by Captain Nixon.

+Speedway

+For speedway, the venue was known as the Wessex Stadium, Copnor Gardens.
+It hosted racing on an open licence from 1929 to 1930.
+The site suffered from waterlogging problems.

 Closure

-The racing although a success only lasted two years and the track closed on 29 November 1930 changing to football and playing fields.
+The racing although a success only lasted two years and the track closed on 29 November 1930, changing to football and playing fields.
 It is probable that it closed due to competition; a bigger track at Target Road in Tipner opened.

 The site of the Copnor track today is known as Tamworth Park.